 Buccaneer Archipelago, WA

-This morning re-board and once again experience spectacular aerial views, this time over the remote far north west coastline and the exquisite Buccaneer Archipelago.
+This morning re-board our exclusive private aircraft and once again experience spectacular aerial views, this time over the remote far northwest coastline and the exquisite Buccaneer Archipelago.
 This isolated part of Australia is rarely seen, as it is virtually impossible to access from the ground.
 A truly spectacular region, experience the stunning two tiered Mitchell Falls and Prince Regent River.

 Alice Springs, NT

-Your journey continues this morning, heading to Alice Springs.
-The most famous of all Australian outback towns, Alice is situated almost geographically in the centre of Australia.
-On arrival, visit the Telegraph Station, site of the original Repeater Station, which was for many years the sole reason for the existence of a handful of people in this remote area.
-It was here that a supposed spring was found in the riverbed - the river was named Todd after the Postmaster, and the spring, Alice, after his wife.
+Visit the Telegraph Station, site of the original Repeater Station, which was for many years the sole reason for the existence of a handful of people in this remote area.
+It was here that a supposed spring was found in the dry riverbed - the river was named Todd after the Postmaster General, and the spring, Alice, after his wife.
 Tonight there will be a farewell dinner at the hotel.

 On your final day, the first stop is the quaint outback Queensland town of Birdsville.
 Proclaimed a town in 1887, Birdsville was established to collect tolls from the droves of cattle being moved interstate.
 Now the home to the famous Birdsville Races, this town - perched on the edge of the Simpson Desert - is as remote as it is captivating.